 Lone Rock Beach

-If you want to hang out on Lake Powell one of the best places to do so is at Long Rock Beach.
+If you want to hang out on Lake Powell, one of the best places to do so is at Long Rock Beach.
+We consider it one of the best beaches in the US, especially considering the views!
 Bring some chairs and a cooler and enjoy the shores of Lake Powell with great views of Lone Rock.

 Long Rock Beach is a popular place, especially for those with children.
 The sand is soft and the water is often warm, making it ideal for swimming.